ToastToaster Oven Test Method

 4. Immediately afterward, while the oven’s still hot, we repeat the first two steps to check consecutive usability.

-5. We have a taste test with a group of four people including 2 cooks and finalize the score.
+5. We have a taste test with a group of four people including our head chef and finalize the score.

 How We Score

 As mentioned above, the toast test takes up 40% of the performance score.
-Scoring factors are Surface Color (20%), Consecutive Usability (30%), and Taste (50%).
+Scoring factors are Surface Color (20%), Taste (50%), and Consecutive Usability (30%).
 Each factor and the final score are presented on a scale of 0 to 10.

 How We Score Toast Test